AGMR-Net: Attention Guided Multiscale Recovery framework for stroke segmentation

 \subsection{Datasets and Preprocessing}

-We evaluate our method on the open-source dataset ATLAS (anatomical tracing of post-stroke lesions ATLAS \cite{21}, which contains T1-weighted MRI scans of 229 stroke patients.
+We evaluate our method on the open-source dataset anatomical tracing of post-stroke lesions ATLAS \cite{21}, which contains T1-weighted MRI scans of 229 stroke patients.
 The 3D image of each case contains 189 slices of 233*197.
 To accommodate the needs of the network, we took the 3D images of each case and sliced them along the Z-axis, and cropped the images to 180*180.
-Next, the image is resized to 194*194, and the first two adjacent images of each slice are selected images and the next adjacent slice of each slice, for a total of 4 channels, as the input to each network.
-When training was performed, 40 patients in the training set were randomly selected, and the single slices of which were lesion-free regions were removed to speed up the network training.
+Next, the image is resized to 194*194, and the first two adjacent images of each slice are selected images, and the next adjacent slice of each slice, for a total of 4 channels, as the input to each network, with no data enhancement.

 To further demonstrate the effectiveness of our method, we needed image data with better 3D resolution in all three coordinate directions to fit our network structure, and we used the entire dataset from the prestigious Ischemic Stroke Lesion Segmentation Challenge (ISLES 2015) dataset \cite{56} to segment the entire tumor region as an auxiliary validation dataset, and used the same T1 modality as the input to our network.
 The data were preprocessed in the same way as the ATLAS data were preprocessed.